Skip to content

 png

-We can also examine the statistics of the algorithm.
-The optimization is always defined as a minimzation problem, so the positive maximization objective was tranlated to a negative minimization one by the Pyomo to qmod translator.
+Examine the statistics of the algorithm.
+The optimization is always defined as a minimization problem, so the Pyomo-to-Qmod translator changes the positive maximization objective to negative minimization.

 optimization_result = combi.sample(combi.optimized_params)